An Information-Theoretic Analysis of OOD Generalization in Meta-Reinforcement Learning: Out-of-Distribution Generalization in Meta-Reinforcement Learning

+The decomposition established in this lemma highlights a fundamental advantage of our approach over existing PAC-Bayesian bounds \citet{simchowitz2021bayesian}, which relies on the total variation distance to measure the discrepancy between latent priors.
+Because total variation lacks a natural chain rule, those derived bounds inherently couple all sources of environmental variation together.
+In contrast, our KL-divergence based formulation exploits the underlying structure of the MDPs.
+This structural awareness allows our bounds to pinpoint exactly which component of the distribution shift is driving the generalization error.
+Thus, it avoids unnecessary pessimism when only a subset of the MDP components shifts.

-The first term measures the distribution mismatch between the training and target environments, which vanishes when there is no distribution shift.
-The second term captures the environmental uncertainty, reflecting how strongly the learned meta-parameters depend on the particular set of training environments.
+The second term in \cref{eqn_mrld} captures the environmental uncertainty, reflecting how strongly the learned meta-parameters depend on the particular set of training environments.
 This term decreases as the number of training tasks increases, indicating improved robustness with more training tasks.

-The third term quantifies the information each adapted task-level policy $\phi_i$ retains about its corresponding MDP $\mathcal{M}_i$ given the shared meta-parameter.
+The third term in \cref{eqn_mrld} quantifies the information each adapted task-level policy $\phi_i$ retains about its corresponding MDP $\mathcal{M}_i$ given the shared meta-parameter.
 A small mutual information implies that the policy primarily focuses on maximizing rewards rather than memorizing task-specific details.
 Unfortunately, as in meta-learning, this term remains nonzero even with infinitely many training tasks, since each task inherently involves adaptation uncertainty conditioned on $\theta$.
 This residual bias explains why meta-RL cannot be perfectly unbiased, even when there is no distribution shifts.
 Finally, the discount factor $\gamma$ amplifies all these effects, as tasks with longer effective horizons are more sensitive to distributional and uncertainty-related deviations.

-Now we consider the subtask problem in meta-RL.
+Note that the divergence terms in Lemma \ref{lem_decompose} can be potentially unbounded.
+To avoid such issue, we now consider the subtask problem in meta-RL.
 We define the subtask meta-RL generalization error as

 where $J(\pi_{\phi_i^{U_i}},\mathcal{M}_{i}^{U_i})=\mathbb{E}_{\omega \sim P_{\omega|\mathcal{M}_i^{U_i},\phi_i^{U_i}}}\left[\sum_{j=0}^H \gamma^{j}r_j\right]$.

 \begin{restatable}{theorem}{thmmrlt} The subtask meta-RL generalization error defined in \cref{gen_subRL} is upper-bounded by